Make black walnut tincture with the green hulls from black walnuts for its antifungal properties or as an external iodine supplement.

 During the Chernobyl nuclear disaster, the areas in the fallout zone ran out of potassium iodide and seaweed sources of iodine.
 They used black walnut tincture as an iodine supplement by painting people’s knee skin with it.
 It was effective in preventing radiation poisoning of the thyroid in those treated with it.
 (That’s iodine on the glove).
 Walnut hulls are also a good source of vitamin C, which helps your body release toxins.

 Black walnut hulls are antifungal and anti-parasitic, especially for intestinal parasites.
 They are also an antimicrobial, blood cleansing, detoxifying tonic.
 They have some sedative properties.

 However, they are not an herbal supplement that should be taken daily.
 Black walnut hulls can be used externally to help with warts and herpes.
 To use it as an iodine supplement paint the tincture on the skin of the knees, rather than taking it internally.

 It can be used as an antiviral, antifungal or to expel parasites when taken internally.
 However, because it is such a powerful supplement its use should be limited to no more than 2 weeks at a time.

 Yield 5 – 100 ml bottles

-The normal doseage of this tincture is very low, since the herbal remedy is so strong.
+The normal dosage of this tincture is very low since the herbal remedy is so strong.
 15 drops can be taken in water, 3 times a day.
 To use it as an iodine supplement it’s just as effective to paint the skin with it as it is to take it orally.

 Standard herbal preparation